Nunavik: Regional Government of Nunavik

-The governments of Quebec and Canada and Nunavik had negotiated a proposal to establish a Regional Government of Nunavik.
+The governments of Quebec, Canada, and Nunavik had negotiated a proposal to establish a Regional Government of Nunavik.
 This is in part a recognition of the region's political distinctiveness, having a different language, culture, climate and voting pattern from the rest of the province of Quebec, as well as part of the overall trend towards devolution of Canada's arctic territories.
 While Quebec and Canada would still maintain full jurisdiction over the area, the Nunavik government will have an elected parliamentary-style council and cabinet, and a public service funded by the province and responsible for delivering certain social services such as education and health.
 The regional government would have also had rights to the region's natural resources, including royalties from the various mines in the region.
 This proposal was rejected by about 66% of voters in a referendum in 2011.
 It is expected that negotiations will continue in the future to work to establish a more autonomous government for Nunavik in the future.

-The government will be based on territory, not ethnicity, so that all people residing in Nunavik can be full participants.
+The government will be based on territory, not ethnicity so that all people residing in Nunavik can be full participants.
 Existing government structures, such as the Kativik Regional Government, Kativik School Board, and Nunavik Regional Board of Health and Social Services, will be folded into the new regional government.

 The Quebec government has also expressed a desire to add an additional seat to the National Assembly to represent Nunavik, despite the region's small population.
 Currently, Nunavik is part of the riding of Ungava, its residents making up just under half of the riding's population.
 As a riding, Nunavik would be the second least populous in Quebec, slightly more populous than Îles-de-la-Madeleine, which is able to exist as a separate riding under an exception to the laws on population distribution by riding.